B3rndK/GM64/README.md

 ## References
 Thanks to Steven Hugg's https://8bitworkshop.com/.

-## What to experience the C64 right now already?
+### Can't wait and want to experience the things to come right now?
-In the meantime check out my C64 emulation on the Olimex RP2040 Neo6502 minicomputer: https://github.com/B3rndK/C64Neo6502
+In the meantime check out my C64 emulation on the Olimex RP2040 Neo6502 minicomputer: https://github.com/B3rndK/C64Neo6502.
+It is my software emulation written in C++ of the C64.
+This was a kind of finger excercise / blueprint for this project.